ckaestne/seaibib/README.md

 > Curated collection of a number of high-level design guidelines extracted from (grey) literature survey and heavily workshoped and evaluated.
 Table 1 contains the main guidelines.

+Kulesza, Todd, Margaret Burnett, Weng-Keen Wong, and Simone Stumpf. "[Principles of explanatory debugging to personalize interactive machine learning](ftp://az.engr.oregonstate.edu/pub/burnett/iui15-elucidebug.pdf)."
+In *Proceedings of the 20th international conference on intelligent user interfaces*, pp. 126-137.
+2015.

+> Nice example of a user interface with explanations (here Bayes model similar to spam filter) that helps users to build a mental model and adjust weights if needed to fix wrong predictions.
+Very explicit about design goals and decisions; lots of pointers to related work on mental models and debugging for end users.

 ## Interdisciplinary teams

 Kim, Miryung, Thomas Zimmermann, Robert DeLine, and Andrew Begel. "[Data scientists in software teams: State of the art and challenges](https://doi.org/10.1109/tse.2017.2754374)."
 IEEE Transactions on Software Engineering 44, no. 11 (2017): 1024-1038.